Bella Coola, British Columbia

-Bella Coola is a community in the Bella Coola Valley, in British Columbia, Canada.
+Bella Coola is an unincorporated community in the Bella Coola Valley of British Columbia, Canada.
 Bella Coola usually refers to the entire valley, encompassing the settlements of Bella Coola proper ("the townsite"), Lower Bella Coola, Hagensborg, Salloompt, Nusatsum, Firvale, and Stuie.
 It is also the location of the head offices of the Central Coast Regional District.

 The entire Bella Coola Valley has a population of 2,163 as of the 2021 census.
 This was an increase of 8% from the 2016 census, when the population was 2,007.

 Geography

 The primary geographical structure of the community, both in terms of physical structures and population distribution, is the long, narrow Bella Coola River valley.
 The river meanders along the eastern and northern edges of the town before discharging into the head of North Bentinck Arm.

 Highway 20 (known over most of its length as the Chilcotin Highway) stretches from the Government wharf (on the Pacific Ocean) through the extent of the populated portion of the valley before climbing to the Chilcotin Plateau, and the entire population of the community lives either on this road or very near to it.

-In recent years, the mountainous terrain around (and accessible from) the Bella Coola Valley has been advertised for heliskiing.
-Skiing movies have been filmed in the area.
+In recent years, the mountainous terrain around and accessible from the Bella Coola Valley has been advertised for heliskiing.
+The Bella Coola has been ranked as having the World's Best Heliskiing Operation since 2017, and has held this title consistently every year since.
+Several skiing movies have been filmed in the area.
+The nearby Clayton Falls Creek provides public access to the North Bentinck Arm for the community.